 The aim of the agency is to make sure that essential goods and services reach citizens at prices they can afford.
 It is also the task of the agency to preserve and repurpose the built, social and human capital that the troubled firms represent.
 The diagram below shows how the continuity agency can engage with a firm that is in difficulty due to the pandemic or another root cause.

 Having identified the possibilites to transform, the agency:

-- provides workers with a basic income guarantee as needed
+- provides workers and pays their wages as part of a basic income guarantee if needed

 - puts the products into the rationing system to ensure production volumes and prices meet expectations

 - puts in place a volume guarantee to match the rationing requirements

 - ensures that production stewards natural capital

 The Continuity Agency could also set up a national employment agency.
 This would be an organisation that employed anyone who wanted, and these employees would be allocated to companies in the way a temporary worker agency works today.